Piwniczna-Zdrój: History

 In 1918 Piwniczna returned to Poland, and became part of Nowy Sacz County, Kraków Voivodeship.
 In the early 1930s, new baths were opened, and the town's importance as a spa grew.
-During World War II, the spa was used by the Wehrmacht soldiers.
+During the German occupation in World War II, the spa was used by the Wehrmacht soldiers.
 The town was seized by the Red Army in January 1945.

 Population

 The municipality of Piwniczna-Zdrój is currently characterized by a negative balance of migration (both permanent and temporary), with more inhabitants leaving than arriving.
 The City Council suggests that the rate of migration is larger than what the statistics indicate, because many people, especially those going abroad, do not officially declare their absence.

 Two different government statistical reports have similar, but different numbers for 2009.
 This reflects the current reforms, as the information and data becomes more consistent, and centralized.
 The 2006–2007 data were less consistent, infrequent, and prone to clerical errors.
 Future data are hoped to be more accessible and streamlined as EU guidelines are followed more closely.